Belmont Park: Belmont Stakes

-The Belmont Stakes races have been run at Belmont Park since 1905, with the exceptions of 1911–12, when gambling was banned in New York State; the 1963–67 editions, held at Aqueduct while the grandstands at Belmont Park were reconstructed; and the 2024/2025 editions, which was held at Saratoga Race Course due to the second reconstruction of Belmont Park.
+The Belmont Stakes races have been run at Belmont Park since 1905, with the exceptions of 1911–12, when gambling was banned in New York State; the 1963–1967 editions, held at Aqueduct while the grandstands at Belmont Park were reconstructed; and the 2024–2026 editions, which was held at Saratoga Race Course due to the second reconstruction of Belmont Park.

 Secretariat's finishing time in his 1973 Belmont victory (2 minutes, 24 seconds) set a world record for 1+1/2 mi on dirt, a world record which still stands.
 The 31-length victory clinched the first Triple Crown in 25 years, dating back to Citation in 1948.
 A statue of Secretariat is in the center of the Belmont paddock.

 Another Belmont Stakes achievement is recognized by the "Woody's Corner" display that was located in the first-floor clubhouse lobby, commemorating the five consecutive Belmont Stakes winners trained by Woody Stephens from 1982 to 1986.

 The racetrack was also the site of Affirmed's epic stretch duel with Alydar in the 1978 Belmont Stakes, a victory that gave Affirmed the Triple Crown; and Triple Crown winner Seattle Slew's defeat of Affirmed in the Marlboro Cup in September of that same year.
-The Marlboro, a key event of the Fall Championship meets in the 1970s and 1980s, included a dramatic come-from-behind win by Forego in the 1976 installment.

 The "Woody's Corner" display in the first-floor clubhouse lobby of the 2nd Belmont Park (1968–2024) commemorated the five consecutive Belmont Stakes winners trained by Woody Stephens from 1982 to 1986.

 Officials of the New York Racing Association made a concerted effort to boost attendance on Belmont Stakes Day after the 1995 installment drew only 37,171.

 The 2000 and 2001 Belmonts—both run when there was no Triple Crown on the line—drew announced crowds of 67,810 and 73,857.

 In 2004, a record attendance of 120,139 was on hand to see if Smarty Jones would be the first Triple Crown winner since 1978.

 American Pharoah won the 2015 Belmont Stakes on June 6, and became the first Triple Crown winner in 37 years.
 It was announced before the race that attendance would be capped at 90,000.
 That year's Kentucky Derby and Preakness both set attendance records, over 170,000 and 130,000 respectively.